isabella232/be_groups/Resources/Documentation/Documentation.rst

 #########################
 be_groups
 #########################
-:Copyright: Michael Klapper
+:Copyright: |copy| Michael Klapper
 :Version: 1.1.0
 :Description: This extension provide several new options to restructure large amount of be_groups records.

 .. contents:: Table of Contents
   :depth: 2

-.. contents::depth: 2
+.. raw:: pdf

+   PageBreak

 ***************************************
 Overview